A Hybrid Two-level MCMC Framework to Accelerate Posterior Mean Estimation with Deep Learning Surrogates for Bayesian Inverse Problems: Numerical experiments

-We consider the Bayesian inverse problem with the forward model governed by the following elliptic equation.
+We first consider a Bayesian inverse problem with a forward model governed by the Poisson equation in the two-dimensional computational domain depicted in Figure~\ref{fig:mesh1}.

-The forward observation is the Eulerian observation of $u$ on equally distanced fixed positions as shown in Figure \ref{fig:elliptic equation with uniform prior observation}.
-Thirty-six equally distanced observations are captured from a random realization of the forward model with additional Gaussian noise $\delta$ with zero mean and variance $\sigma^2 = 0.001$.
+The data $u$ is observed at thirty-six equally-distanced positions, as shown in figure~\ref{fig:mesh1}, using a random realization of the forward model with additive Gaussian noise $\delta$ that has zero mean and variance $\sigma^2 = 0.001$.
+We next present the uniform and Gaussian prior cases.